← Back

 Some speed reading apps are built around cloud libraries, account sync or server-side processing.
 That can be convenient, but not every reader wants it.

 If you read private PDFs, study material, unpublished documents or a personal ebook library, you may prefer an app where your books stay on your device.
-That is one of Leo's strongest positions.
+Leo and ReadOwl both take this approach.

 EPUB and PDF support: why it changes the comparison